Nagrakata Assembly constituency

-Nagrakata Assembly constituency is an assembly constituency in Jalpaiguri district in the Indian state of West Bengal.
+Nagrakata (ST) Assembly constituency is an assembly constituency in Jalpaiguri district in the Indian state of West Bengal.
 It is reserved for scheduled tribes.

 Overview

 As per orders of the Delimitation Commission, No. 21 Nagrakata Assembly constituency (ST) comprises the Nagrakat and Matiali community development blocks, along with the Banarhat II and Chamurchi gram panchayats of Dhupguri community development block.

 The Nagrakata Assembly constituency falls under the No. 2 Alipurduars (Lok Sabha constituency) (ST).